malkaguillot/big_data_policy_2021/slides/2-regressions.md

 --

-## How to solve without a closed-form solution?
+## How to Solve Without a Closed-form Solution?
 Gradient Descent
 <img data-src="images/gradient-descent.jpeg"  style="height: 400px; position:relative;     margin-left: auto;margin-right: auto;display: block" >

 Gradient descent measures the local gradient of the error function, and then steps in that direction.